stencila/stencila/docs/reference/formats/json.md

 ## Implementation

 Stencila support lossless, bi-directional conversion between Stencila documents and JSON.
-The `codec-json` Rust crate implements `from_json` and `to_json` methods (and variants of those) for all node types in Stencila Schema, powered by the [`serde_json`](https://crates.io/crates/serde_json).
+The `codec-json` Rust crate implements `from_json` and `to_json` methods (and variants of those) for all node types in Stencila Schema, powered by [`serde_json`](https://crates.io/crates/serde_json).

 ## Encodings

-By default, the encoded JSON is indented but the `--compact` option is supported which produces un-indented JSON.
+By default, the encoded JSON is indented but the `--compact` option is supported which produces un-indented, single line JSON.

 When the `--standalone` option is used (the default for encoding to files), two properties are added to the JSON encoding of root nodes to improve interoperability: